elastic/rally/docs/index.rst

 * Gradle 2.8+
 * git

-Rally does not support Windows.
-It may or may not work but we actively test it only on Mac OS X and Linux.
+Rally does not support Windows and is only actively tested on Mac OS X and Linux.

 Preparation
 ~~~~~~~~~~~